qualidafial/pomo/README.md

 * Guard against multiple pomodoro processes at the same time--e.g. use a lock file to prevent concurrent use, or use file watchers to automatically reload if the current pomodoro is changed by another process.

+## TODOs

+* save on every modify action
+* watch files and reload on changes